Maine Ski Resorts

 There is not much shopping in the actual resort of Saddleback and holidaymakers will have to head to Rangeley to quell their urge to splurge.
 There is a good selection of shops along the main street including book stores, specialist sports stores and the Alpine Shop, which carries a nice range of clothing as well as interesting household goods and some sporting equipment.

 Those looking to eat out will have to head to nearby Rangeley where a good range of restaurants lines the main street.
 Here, holidaymakers can either choose to grab a quick take-away and head back into the mountain, or enjoy a leisurely dinner at one of the local pizzerias, barbeque spots, cafés or fine dining restaurants.
-Head to the Sunset Grill for the best burgers in town or the Thai Blossom Restaurant to add a little spice an otherwise chilly night.
+Thai Blossom Restaurant is a popular choice, adding a little spice an otherwise chilly night.

 The après ski in Saddleback is pretty limited but there's entertainment in the Swig-N-Smelt Pub upstairs in the base lodge from time to time.
 It closes relatively early most nights however, leaving those looking for something a little more upbeat heading down to the nearby town of Rangeley for a more hip and happening nightlife scene along the picturesque main street, where everything from lazy pubs to upbeat bars can be found.